atharv-17-L/-Sample-Sales-Dashboard-Design/README.md

 ├── data/
 │   └── sample_sales.csv
 ├── output/
 │   ├── dashboard_screenshot.png  # or dashboard.pdf
-│   └── INSIGHTS.txt               # 3–4 key findings
+│   └── INSIGHTS.txt              # 3–4 key insights
 └── README.md

 🚀 How to Reproduce
-1️⃣ Open Power BI Desktop (free to download)
+Open Power BI Desktop (free to download)

-2️⃣ Load the data:
+Import Data

 Click Home > Get Data > Text/CSV

 Select sample_sales.csv

-3️⃣ Prepare data:
+Prepare Data

-Create Month-Year:
+Create a Month-Year column:
 FORMAT([Order Date], "MMM YYYY")

-4️⃣ Create visuals:
+Create Visuals

 Add Line Chart, Bar Chart, and Donut Chart

-Use Month-Year on X-axis for time trends
+Use Month-Year on X-axis for time series

-5️⃣ Add Slicers:
+Add Filters/Slicers

-For Region or Category
+For Region and/or Category

-6️⃣ Customize colors and layout to highlight insights.

-7️⃣ Export:
+Customize

+Adjust colors, layout, and labels for clarity

+Export

-Take a screenshot or Export to PDF
+Take a screenshot or export the dashboard as PDF

-8️⃣ Write insights:
+Summarize Insights

-Summarize 3–4 key findings in INSIGHTS.txt
+Write 3–4 key findings in INSIGHTS.txt

 💡 Example Insights
-sql
-Copy code
-1️⃣ The West region recorded the highest sales in Q3.
+The West region had the highest sales in Q3.

-2️⃣ The Technology category generates the highest average sales.
+Technology category generated the highest average sales.

-3️⃣ Sales peak towards the end of each year, indicating a strong seasonal pattern.
+Sales peaked in the last quarter, showing a seasonal trend.

-📌 Tools Used
+🛠️ Tools Used
 Power BI Desktop

-Optional: Python & Pandas for data cleaning (if needed)
+(Optional) Python & Pandas for data cleaning

 🎯 Outcome
-By completing this project, you gain hands-on experience with:
+By completing this project, you will:

-Interactive dashboard design

-Basic data aggregation and visualization

-Communicating business insights visually

-📜 License
-Open for learning, educational demos, and practice.
+Practice importing data into Power BI

+Create clean, interactive dashboards

+Summarize data visually for business stakeholders

 ✅ Happy Dashboarding! 🚀